 Heathcote School values its Sixth Form students very highly and places great value on the contribution that each individual student makes to the school community as a whole.
-The school believes that it is the good working relationship between parents, carers, students and staff that will help guide a student’s development to realise their full potential - academically, socially and emotionally.
+The school believes that it is the good working relationship between parents, carers, students and staff that will help guide each student’s development to realise their full potential - academically, socially and emotionally.

 Life in the Sixth Form is different to that in the lower school.
 It is when students develop from being a child to an adult.
 They are expected to take increasing responsibility for their learning and management of their time.